kikuomax/imaginary-map/cdn/README.md

    You have to specify an appropriate credential.

 You have to redo from the step 1 when you modify function code, from the step 2 when you modify the template.

+### Deploying API Gateway

+The CloudFront asks a `develop` stage of the API for new map vector tiles.
+You have to manually deploy a `develop` stage of the API to enable the CDN.